DionKill/ps4-linux-tutorial/docs/installation.md

 > Internal only for Aeolia/Belize, not recommended.
 > Every console supports external, which is recommend with an SSD via an Adapter.

-::: details Internal vs External: The Finale - GOTY Limited Edition As I've mentioned beforehand, you can't install Linux on the internal PS4's HDD on Baikal systems.
+::: details Internal vs External: The Finale - GOTY Limited Edition (rant) As I've mentioned beforehand, you can't install Linux on the internal PS4's HDD on Baikal systems.
 I know, you're crying your heart out because you wanted to use it, but trust me it's atrocious.
 To give you an explanation, it took me 30 MINUTES to update my CachyOS installation (1500MBs) and the system was so unresponsive that I could watch entire anime episodes in between clicks.